marcorosenbaum/og-preview/README.md

 ## Usage

-Ensure your project is running on your local development server.
-For example, if your project is running at http://localhost:5173, you can use og-preview to preview the Open Graph meta data running on that port.
+Ensure your project is running on your local development server and is open in the browser.
+For example, if your project is running at http://localhost:5173, you can use og-preview to preview the Open Graph meta data of the project running on that port. <br>
+Restart the og-preview server after you made changes to any meta data in your project.

 ## Command